Scan time: 2-3 minutes / Read time: 3-5 minutes

 The client said yes without a flinch.

-He types one sentence: I doubled my hourly rate and the next client said yes.
+He types one sentence: I doubled my rate and the next client said yes.

 🔄 Step 2 — Let AI draft an angle for each lens.

-Carter feeds his idea and the lenses to AI, then curates.
+That's what AI does here.
+Carter feeds it his one idea and the five lenses, then curates.

 Teach — the exact email script he used to raise his rate.